White Meadow Lake, New Jersey: Geography

 White Meadow Lake is in north-central Morris County, in southern Rockaway Township.
 It is bordered to the south by the borough of Rockaway and to the southeast by Denville Township.
 It is bordered in all other directions by other areas within Rockaway Township, including Hibernia to the north and Mount Hope to the west.
 Interstate 80 passes through the southern part of the White Meadow Lake CDP, with access from Exit 37 (Green Pond Road).
 I-80 leads east 8 mi to Parsippany and west 11 mi to Netcong.
 New York City is 35 mi to the east.

 According to the U.S. Census Bureau, the White Meadow Lake CDP has an area of 4.07 sqmi, including 3.60 sqmi of land and 0.47 sqmi of water (11.54%).
 The lake for which the community is named lies in the west-central part of it and drains to the east via White Meadow Brook, part of the Rockaway River watershed flowing east toward the Passaic River.

 Demographics

+White Meadow Lake first appeared as an unincorporated community in the 1970 U.S. census; and then was listed as a census designated place in the 1980 U.S. census.